 - Convince students that a four-year degree is not the only path to a successful, fulfilling career.

-We desire to work for and with employers, educators, parents, students, and education suppliers to strengthen the field of technical education.
+We desire to work for and with employers, educators, parents, students, and education suppliers to strengthen the field of technical, technology and stem education.

 Leaders of Industry ensure continued relevance to our audience needs.
 Over 200,000 Professionals in 13,506 School Districts and 17,546 Education Entities are influenced by our service.
 Total coverage of the Technical Programs is in Junior College, High Schools and Middle Schools, and the four year Universities that prepare those educators.